Naqsh-e Rajab

 PORTFOLIO

-The oldest relief was made by king Ardashir I, the founder of the Sassanid empire.
+The oldest relief was made by King Ardashir I, the founder of the Sassanid Empire.
 It shows the supreme god Ahuramazda/Hormuzd (right) handing over a ring (called cydaris, the symbol of power) to Ardashir (left).

-During the reign of king Bahram II (276-293), a small relief was added to the left.
-It shows the Zoroastrian high-priest Kartir making a gesture of admiration and loyalty to king Ardashir.
+During the reign of King Bahram II (276-293), a small relief was added to the left.
+It shows the Zoroastrian high-priest Kartir making a gesture of admiration and loyalty to King Ardashir.

 Equestrian relief of Shapur I. The Sassanid king is shown on horseback.
 Behind him are nine people, who may have been important courtiers or members of the dynasty.